PyPSA/PyPSA/doc/optimal_power_flow.rst

 * ``kirchhoff`` and ``cycles`` are two new formulations based on a graph-theoretic decomposition of the network flows into a spanning tree and closed cycles.

-Based on the benchmarking in `Linear Optimal Power Flow Using Cycle Flows <https://arxiv.org/abs/1704.01881>`_ for standard networks, ``kirchhoff`` almost always solves fastest, averaging 3 times faster than the ``angles`` formulation and up to 20 times faster in specific cases.
+As benchmarked in the paper, the ``kirchhoff`` formulation almost always solves fastest, averaging 3 times faster than the ``angles`` formulation and up to 20 times faster in specific cases.
 The speedup is higher for larger networks with dispatchable generators at most nodes.
+Therefore, the latest optimization formulation in PyPSA is only providing the ``kirchhoff`` formulation.

 .. _opf-links: